AlfinAkash/Human-Detection/README.md

-Flood Area Human Detection System Using Raspberry Pi and Drone
+-Flood Area Human Detection System Using Raspberry Pi and Drone

 This project leverages a Raspberry Pi mounted on a drone to detect humans in flood-affected areas.
 By combining TensorFlow Lite for real-time object detection and OpenCV for image processing, it provides an efficient solution for search and rescue missions.